Advancement and Alumni FAQs

 Credit card gifts can be made online by visiting our giving page, or over the phone at 610.341.5909

-Checks should be made payable to "Eastern University" and mailed to: Office of Development, Eastern University - Ott Hall, 1300 Eagle Road, St. Davids, PA 19087
+Checks should be made payable to "Eastern University" and mailed to: Office of Advancement, Eastern University - Ott Hall, 1300 Eagle Road, St. Davids, PA 19087

 Unless otherwise indicated, gifts will be credited to the Eastern Fund.